skylarblack96/MechaCar_Statistical_Analysis/README.md

 https://user-images.githubusercontent.com/79720084/122696617-1ee82100-d209-11eb-862a-817b4c86eecf.png

 ## T-Tests on Suspension Coils
-briefly summarize your interpretation and findings for the t-test results.
-Include screenshots of the t-test to support your summary.
 A t-test was conducted of all manufacturing lots to determine if the mean is statistically different from the 1500 pounds per square inch.
 The test had a p-value of 0.06 which is 0.01 above 0.05.
 With a 95 percent confidence interval we had a range from 1497.507 to 1500.053 and a sample mean of 1498.78.
 Overall, these values indicate that there is no statistical difference from the population mean of 1500 pounds per inch. https://user-images.githubusercontent.com/79720084/122698735-86a06b00-d20d-11eb-8557-cdd2d8891032.png